International response to the Second Chechen War: Other countries

-On December 9, 1999, at a meeting with Li Peng, People's Republic of China's legislative chairman and the communist government's most hard-line leader, Boris Yeltsin told reporters he wanted to send a message to Clinton, who had criticized Russia for causing civilian casualties in Chechnya.
+On December 9, 1999, at a meeting with Li Peng, China's legislative chairman and the Chinese Communist Party's most hard-line leader, Boris Yeltsin told reporters he wanted to send a message to Clinton, who had criticized Russia for causing civilian casualties in Chechnya.
 "It seems Mr. Clinton has forgotten Russia is a great power that possesses a nuclear arsenal.
 We aren't afraid at all of Clinton's anti-Russian position.
 I want to tell President Clinton that he alone cannot dictate how the world should live, work and play.
 It is us who will dictate," Yeltsin said.
-Yeltsin and President of the People's Republic of China Jiang Zemin discussed and both criticized U.S. global dominance.
+Yeltsin and General Secretary of the Chinese Communist Party Jiang Zemin discussed and both criticized U.S. global dominance.
 "Jiang Zemin completely understands and fully supports Russia's actions in combatting terrorism and extremism in Chechnya," Russian Foreign Minister Igor Ivanov said afterwards.
 Chinese Foreign Ministry said that China "understands and supports the efforts made by Russia in safeguarding national unity and territorial integrity."

 On 26 September 2002, after Saddam Hussein's meeting with the Chechen pro-Moscow President Akhmad Kadyrov, Iraq's Foreign Minister Naji Sabri stated the country's position with regard to Chechnya, namely that Chechnya is an integral part of Russia.
 "Iraq is firmly against any manifestations of separatism in Russia."

+On 30 September 2001, Georgian President Eduard Shevardnadze offered mediation in talks between the Chechen leader Aslan Maskhadov and Russian President Vladimir Putin.
+Georgian Interior Minister Kakha Targamadze ruled out that Georgia and Russia would conduct the joint operations against Chechen rebels in the Georgia's Pankisi region, where the rebels allegedly had been hiding according to Russian officials.